 Once this batch of malicious extensions was discovered, Google responded quickly and took action within 24 hours:

-Chrome Web Store is clear and informative and not muddled with copycats, misleading functionalities or fake reviews and ratings."
+"We want to ensure that the path of a user discovering an extension from the Chrome Web Store is clear and informative and not muddled with copycats, misleading functionalities or fake reviews and ratings."

 Google announced a new set of rules to help prevent cybercriminals from publishing malicious extensions.
 The new regulations include prohibiting developers from publishing multiple extensions that do the same thing and forbids publishing misleading information, including anonymous user reviews.